erlancassiano/burned-area-detection/README.md

 areas after a fire incident.
 It allows us to understand incident behavior to take action shortly.

-The number of uncontrolled fires has increased significantly in the last few years.
-This kind of environmental catastrophe affects habitat and community on several levels.
-The impact on our environment can be evidenced in a short time by measuring the wellness and the evacuation process of the different communities living in affected areas.
-But we are also able to notice its effects in the long term due to the impact on nature and local economies.
-Some of the project's principal goals are measuring these affected areas.

-This project uses public satellite images allowing the study of the affected area's evolution across time.
-These images can be download from Google Earth Engine.
-There are several reflectance bands available to use, besides a combination of them can be more sensitive to detect burn areas.
+This project uses public satellite images allowing the study of the affected area's and measure the area affected for futher apllicattions, as enviromental warnings.
+The process to identify and vectorize burned area consume a great amount of time and the analist need experience in order to increase the efficiency.
+The aim is to process more than 80% of the area in at maximi 1/10 of the usual time a and use the visual experience of the analist to check and refine the delivery.

 ### Normalized Burn Ratio (NBR)